pgadmin-org/pgadmin4/docs/en_US/preferences.rst

   editor will prompt the user to saved unsaved query modifications when exiting the Query Tool.

+* When the *Prompt to commit/rollback active transactions?* switch is set to *True*, the editor will prompt the user to commit or rollback changes when exiting the Query Tool while the current transaction is not committed.

 * Use the *Tab size* field to specify the number of spaces per tab character in the editor.